 Where the Cona shines though it also falls down.
 It’s hard to get solid consistency with this machine due the way it heats.
 The fact that it is a unpredictable draws me to it.
 However those around here in the business units actually starting to moan a bit when the coffee tasted different from the day before.

-Great coffee for the office
+Great coffee for the office with a filter coffee machine.

 Because in modern life most people want everything now and it must be the way they want it the Mondo 2 sells well.
 It doesn’t threaten daily routine, it does not ask you to think and requires no real attention span to look after.